The Treachery of Images in the Digital Sovereignty Debate: Introduction

 \section{Introduction}

-This analytical essay contributes to the debate on so-called digital sovereignty.
-The term ``digital'' is used to narrow the scope; the focus is on the Internet and particularly its so-called application layer an which much of the action occurs.
+This theoretical and argumentative essay contributes to the debate on so-called digital sovereignty.
+The term ``digital'' is used to narrow the scope; the focus is on the Internet and particularly its so-called application layer at which much of the action occurs.
 This layer includes the Web, electronic mail, the domain name system, cloud computing, platforms, and so forth.
 The alternative term ``cyber'' is wider, including the global positioning system and space technologies, to name a couple of examples.